Scrophularia duplicatosserata is

-becoming fat, sending out fine roots.
-Stems, soft, having four
+sending out fine roots.
+Stems are soft, have four ridges on them,

-ridges on them, erect, 0.4-1m in height.
+are erect, and are 0.4-1m in height.
 Leaves are of opposite

 petioles, margins being sharp double serrate.
 Stem tips set panicles